vgonisanz/pyExeManager/README.md

 # pyExeManager

+Samples using python to manage:

+* custom binary (local)
+* telnet session (against localhost server provided)
+* TFTP (against localhost server provided)

-Sample to manage a binary using python under GNU LGPL v3.0 license.
+The license is GNU LGPL v3.0 license.

 **pyExeManager** is compatible with Python-3.5 and greater versions.
+For now, telnet server use python2.

 # Using